dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 A daemon can have following variables:

-* ``start_command`` -- command used to start the daemon (can be a shell command, too); daemon should not try to detach from terminal
+* ``start_command`` -- command used to start the daemon (can be a shell command, too); daemon is started in its own process group and should not try to detach from terminal
 * ``argv0`` -- custom process name (``argv[0]``), though under Linux it's
   a little less useful than it sounds (only shows with some :manpage:`ps(1)` invocations, like ``ps -f``)
-* ``stop_signal`` -- signal (number or name, like SIGTERM or TERM) to stop the daemon; defaults to *SIGTERM*
+* ``stop_signal`` -- signal (number or name, like SIGTERM or TERM) to stop the daemon; if specified, it's delivered to the daemon process only, if not specified, defaults to *SIGTERM* and is delivered to the daemon's process group
 * ``stop_command`` -- command used to stop running daemon; it will be executed with the same environment and working directory as ``start_command``, with :envvar:`$DAEMON_PID` set to PID of the daemon; if